Skip to content

 If you’re using agentfootprint (the agent framework), the integration is even tighter:

-import { Agent, createProvider, anthropic, defineTool } from 'agentfootprint';
+import { Agent, defineTool } from 'agentfootprint';

 // Turn the flowchart into an agent tool